angevineMiller/ppi_model/README.md

 # PPI Model

 This repository contains code implementing a new model of prepulse inhibition of the acoustic startle response (PPI).
 This will fit the model to acoustic startle data for an individual animal.
-You can then analyze the parameters of the model across animals.
 Please refer to the associated manuscript for a detailed description of the model and how it can be used.

 In this repo, the Jupyter notebook **'ppi_model_demo.ipynb'** demos how to import and use the model.
 Below we have included a short walk-through of how to start using the model: